What I told people I was making a podcast about Benghazi, nine times out of ten, they called me a masochist, rolled their eyes, or just asked, why?

 You don't know the financial responsibilities they have behind those jobs.

-And I I just think you should be a little more considerate and understanding of of the position that they've all been put in, granted by idiots in some marketing department that made a really dumb decision.
+And I just think you should be a little more considerate and understanding of the position that they've all been put in, granted, by idiots in some marketing department that made a really dumb decision.

-And then the poor handling by Budweiser or Anheuser Bush Management, I think they just doubled down on stupid and they let a extend out much further than it should have gone.
+And then the poor handling by Budweiser or Anheuser-Busch management, I think they just doubled down on stupid and they let it extend out much further than it should have gone.

 And Dana White made this point.